 Wondering how to plan out your wedding ceremony order?
-The great news is, most ceremonies follow a similar order, so if you've been to (or been in) a few, you've probably got an idea of how things will happen.
+The great news is that most ceremonies follow a similar format, so if you've been to (or been in) a few, you've probably got an idea of how the wedding order of service usually flows.
 Of course, different cultures and religions will incorporate other elements or swap things around, but if you're planning to create a ceremony of your own, this is a great place to start.
 Read on to learn how a ceremony usually runs, from walking down the aisle to the first kiss!

 Once everyone is in place, the officiant will say a few words of welcome.
 He or she may thank guests for bearing witness to your union, as well as welcome everyone to your venue and your celebration.

 After the readings have been shared, the two of you will exchange vows.
 You could opt to write your own vows, share personal statements and then exchange the same vows, or use traditional phrasing.
-This is also the part where you'll place__rings__ on one another's fingers as symbols of your marriage.
+This is also the part where you'll place rings on each other's fingers as symbols of your marriage.